-And now, my parents, who are forever grateful for their charity, managed to retire in their 40’s and have been running a small nonprofit organization since to help pay it forward.
+And now, my parents, who are forever grateful for their charity, managed to retire in their 40's and have been running a small nonprofit organization since then to help pay it forward.

 These "strangers" didn't expect anything in return.
 They weren't rich folk either, but your typical average Joe's.
 But how they impacted my parents is beyond the dollar amount they gave.

-My parents have always stressed the social responsibility to give back when you’re in a position to help someone else.
-And especially now that I am a mother and I think of all the lessons I want to impart on my son, being kind and paying it forward are some of those things.
+My parents have always stressed the social responsibility to give back when you're in a position to help someone else.
+And especially now that I am a mother and I think of all the lessons I want to impart on my kids, being kind and paying it forward are some of those things.